 The former Chicago Theological Seminary building located at 5757 South University Avenue was adaptively reused to house instructional and research programs for the Department of Economics and the office, conference, and research facilities for the Becker Friedman Institute for Research in Economics.
 The 100,770 gross square foot main building was renamed the Saieh Hall for Economics in June 2014.
 The renovation began in Fall 2012 and encompassed repairs and upgrades to the building envelope, HVAC and electrical and voice/data systems, and bringing the building infrastructure up to all required life/safety and accessibility codes.
 New space was constructed below grade for mechanical rooms and a large tiered lecture hall.
 To connect the east and west existing buildings at the ground level, a new building entrance was constructed by vacating the alley exiting to 58th Street.
 Construction was completed in June 2014.

-The research pavilion, a 48,920 gross square foot addition to the building’s north side, will include a second large lecture hall, seminar rooms, and offices.
-This addition will connect to two adjacent Woodlawn Avenue properties, 5740 and 5750 South Woodlawn Avenue, which are also slated for interior renovations.
-The research pavilion and interior renovations of the Woodlawn houses will be completed in February 2015.
+The research pavilion, a 48,920 gross square foot addition to the building’s north side, includes a second large lecture hall, seminar rooms, and offices.
+This addition connects to two adjacent Woodlawn Avenue properties, 5740 and 5750 South Woodlawn Avenue, which also had interior renovations.
+The project is LEED certified.

 Rendering Courtesy of Ann Beha Architects.